Can't-Miss Wellness Tips for Travelers

-Planes, trains, rideshares – no matter how you travel, you’ll want to stay healthy on the go.
-Whether you are traveling for work or pleasure, heading to the ski slopes of Colorado, the shops of Paris, the beaches of Hawaii, or on a less glamourous work trip, keeping your immune system healthy is one of the best ways to make for a worry-free trip.
+Planes, trains, rideshares, even camels: no matter how you travel, you’ll want to stay healthy on the go!
+Whether you are traveling for work or pleasure, heading to the ski slopes of Colorado, the shops of Paris, the beaches of Hawaii or on a less glamorous work trip, keeping your immune system healthy is one of the best ways to make for a worry-free adventure.

 Most people don’t get enough sleep or drink enough water when they travel, and those two factors alone can leave your body more vulnerable and make you feel sluggish.
 Staying hydrated and well-rested are the two most important ways to stay healthy while you travel, but that’s not all you can do to protect yourself.

 Here are our jetsetter wellness tips for staying healthy on the go.

 Don’t wait until you hit the road to think about staying healthy while you travel.
 Get a head start before you leave home with these tips, plus eating a diet rich in immunity-boosting nutrients and supplement for immune system support.

 - Be proactive about immune support.
 Get started on probiotics and immune system boosters like Echinacea, vitamin C and B vitamins.
 Also, reinforce your diet with essential fatty acids (EFAs) like omega-3 and omega-6 fatty acids.
 Foods to help support your immune system may include citrus fruits, like oranges and grapefruit, for vitamin C and B vitamins and whole foods like eggs, avocados and fish for essential fatty acids.